jfallisg/nkir/README.md

 		make install

+3. MANUALLY enter your Google API key in the file "{YOUR_PROJECT_ROOT/.google_api.key".

-3. (optional) seed data from a backup so you don't have to start data from scratch
+4. (optional) seed data from a backup so you don't have to start data from scratch

 		make seed-data

-4. *Collectors* are sets of scripts that run as scheduled jobs to repopulate input data.
+5. *Collectors* are sets of scripts that run as scheduled jobs to repopulate input data.
 Run manually or add to a schedular like `cron`

 		make update

-5. *Reporters* are sets of scripts that pull from the NKODP data to create hostable web resources
+6. *Reporters* are sets of scripts that pull from the NKODP data to create hostable web resources

 		make publish